willhackett/willhackett/src/pages/about/index.md

 The next steps for the industry will be pushing cloud providers for technologies that discourage vendor lock-in and create a more competitive landscape for app hosting.
 Like infrastructure and electricity, you should be able to move your PaaS app.
 I hope to push the industry in this direction.

+### Security by design 🔒

+Application security is extremely important because of the growing global risk of data breaches.
+Australia has had several high-profile data breaches in recent years and these highlight the growing need for security training and auditing.

+Application security is best approached by people, process and technology.
+I can go on about praciticing defensive programming — technically utilising linters, encapsulating private methods, ensuring immutability, sanitising inputs, controlling data exposure, implementing security policies and much more — but integration first starts with your team.

+It's always prudent to stay up to date with vulnerabilities and security patches for your software stack as well as the [Open Web Application Security Project (OWASP) Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project).

 ### Transparency & no bullsh\*\* 🙅‍♂️

 I'm quite easy to work with but generally work best when a transparent and open dialogue is kept within the team.
 Keeping the channels clear helps get shit done, kill biases and create a forum for great ideas.